toddbranch/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
 6. (15pts) Are the values in memory stored in little-endian or big-endian format?
-Using the debugger, how can yo utell?
+Using the debugger, how can you tell?
 If they were stored in the other format, what would it look like?
 Give me an example from your code.
 <br>
 <br>
 <br>